Visiting Scholars in HIV Implementation Science Program

 About the Program

-1) Applicant must have an established community partner and is looking to strengthen this relationship.
-This requires a letter of support from the community partner;
+1) Applicant has an established community partner and is looking to strengthen this relationship.

-2) Applicant must have potential community partner(s) identified and will need their Sponsor’s guidance to pursue their potential community partner.
-This requires a document from the Scholar detailing aims for pursuing their community partnership relationship.
+2) Applicant has potential community partner(s) identified and will need their Sponsor’s guidance to pursue their potential community partner.

 -